SunGL001/spacing_generalization/README.md

 ---

-This repository contains the official PyTorch implementation for the PNAS paper: **"Spacing effect improves generalization in biological and artificial systems"**.
+This repository contains the official PyTorch implementation for our paper: **"Spacing effect improves generalization in biological and artificial systems"**.

 Our study bridges neuroscience and artificial intelligence by investigating how the "spacing effect," a well-documented phenomenon in biological learning, can enhance the generalization capabilities of artificial neural networks (ANNs).
 We introduce bio-inspired "spaced ensemble" strategies implemented at three levels: